Why build it?

 - As any message bus RabbitMQ can connect your services between any DMZs or locations no matter what shape of firewall / network / DNS solution is in your enterprise.
 Because every service instance opens only one connection to RabbitMQ, even for bi-directional communications with many others, it's easy to check that there are no problems with accessibility by just looking at the dashboard (even at the moment when a service silent, it's connected to the bus).
 It means fast troubleshooting.
 It means that RabbitMQ connects your on-premise and cloud or ISP hosted IT systems easily, including microservices which are dockerised and non-dockerized, kubernetized or not.

 - Despite the ease of connection, it's safe.
-Taking control of machines, containers or getting an ability for code execution inside any of the services doesn't allow you to arrange a DoS attack against other services over a message bus.
+Taking control of machines, containers or getting an ability for code execution inside any of the services doesn't allow an attaker to arrange a DoS attack against other services over a message bus.
 Because machines or containers don't make direct connections for service calls, an attacker can't know where other services are.
-About excessive load at the service level read forward, also, RabbitMQ can throttle a message flow.
+About excessive load at the service level read forward.
+Also, RabbitMQ can throttle a message flow.

 - RabbitMQ keeps messages, repeats delivery if communication breaks.
 This makes resiliency.

 - RabbitMQ ensures load distribution between service instances.
 Every instance can limit how many messages it can consume simultaneously.
-The message bus waits until the previous message would be acknowledged before dispatching the next one if the instance is working at its limit.
-It is natural to give someone a brick in his free hands, but not in the full hands as HTTP does.
+The message bus waits until the previous message is acknowledged before dispatching the next one if the instance is working at its limit.
+It is natural to give someone a brick into his free hands, but not into the full hands as HTTP does.

 - The excessive load is shed by itself because messages have their expiration time.
 Set it enough short in case of RPC and enough long with other communication patterns.
-If a service was unable to take a message before expiration you can consider it was excessive load.
-On the other hand, if a new instance is started it can immediately take from the queue.
+If a service was unable to take a message before its expiration, you can consider it was excessive load.
+On the other hand, if a new instance is started it immediately takes one from the queue.